Labour NEC agrees to adopt full IHRA anti-Semitism guidelines

 The International Holocaust Remembrance Alliance's (IHRA) anti-Semitism guidelines were initially accepted by the party in July - but with four examples removed.

+If the move to adopt the IHRA definitions in full was intended to quell the ongoing row about anti-Semitism in the Labour party, it may not have worked.

+The group Labour Against Anti-Semitism said "there can be no caveats, no conditions and no compromises with racism", while the Labour friends of Israel claimed the party "appears determined to provide a safe space for anti-Semites".

-This added fuel to an ongoing row about anti-Semitism in the Labour party, with veteran Labour MP Frank Field citing the party’s handling of the issue when he resigned the party whip last week.
+The ongoing row about anti-Semitism in the Labour party has already seen veteran MP Frank Field resign the party whip, citing the handling of the issue.

-It has emerged Jeremy Corbyn drafted an additional statement referring to the IHRA guidelines, to be endorsed by the NEC, but withdrew it when it was not accepted.
+ITV News political editor Robert Peston reports Jeremy Corbyn drafted an additional statement referring to the IHRA guidelines, to be endorsed by the NEC, but withdrew it when it was not accepted.

 There have been a number of protests against the party's handling of the issue.